 SEAN: There’s also Vol. 2 of Limit, where I’m going to take a wild guess things are going to go from bad to worse.

-MELINDA: I’m looking forward to this as well!
+MJ: I’m looking forward to this as well!
 Vertical’s been on a roll for me lately.

 MICHELLE: Me, too!